 BRAC’s enterprises were first initiated to fill the gap in a lack of sustainable development initiatives.
 The needs were always there – the need for an opportunity to utilise one’s skills and generate income, the need to learn and foster, and the need towards a sustainable future.
 While BRAC’s other programmes have been catering to specified needs, its enterprises catered to them all.
 After all, when the problems of the development sector are ever-changing and persistent, we must come up with sustainably adaptive solutions.

-Miftahul Jannat Chowdhury is a senior communications officer and sub-editor at BRAC.
+Miftahul Jannat Chowdhury is a senior communication officer and sub-editor at BRAC